 Strategic VisionsThe vision of the DRC Stand-by Roster is to be among the most preferred stand-by partners both to donors, the UN agencies and to the humanitarian specialists.

-The objective of the Danish Refugee Council (DRC) Stand-by Roster is to strengthen the United Nations’ capacity to deliver a timely, effective and accountable humanitarian response to people in need.
-Since 1991 the DRC Stand-by Roster has successfully worked towards this objective and has achieved significant growth in terms of donor funding, number of UN partners as well as number of rosters managed and members on the Stand-by Member Roster.
-Since 1991 when the DRC Stand-by Roster, as the first roster to the UN, was established, a large number of additional rosters have joined and today around 24 exist in total.
-This development has increased the competition among rosters and UN stand-by partners for strategic and high-profile requests.
+The aim of the Danish Refugee Council (DRC) Stand-by Roster is to strengthen the United Nations’ capacity to deliver a timely, effective and accountable humanitarian response to the people in need.
+Since 1991, the DRC Stand-by Roster has successfully worked towards this objective and has achieved significant growth in terms of the donor funding, number of the UN partners as well as the number of rosters managed and their members.
+Since 1991, when the DRC Stand-by Roster was established, as the first roster to the UN, a large number of additional rosters have joined, and today over 40 exist in total.
+This development has increased the competition among rosters and the UN stand-by partners for strategic and high-profile requests.
 It has also resulted in a stronger competition for qualified members and hence has increased the importance of specialization (intensified capacity in selected sectors) for each individual stand-by roster.

-With this in mind, the DRC Stand-by Roster’s vision is to be among the most preferred stand-by partners both to the UN agencies and to humanitarian specialists.
-In order to move towards this goal the DRC Stand-by Roster continues to strengthen the capacity of the UN to meet the increasing number of humanitarian emergencies around the world.
-Efforts are however also made to strengthen the strategic relationship between DRC and UN partners through the stand-by arrangement, through DRC country operations as well as through the work of DRC specialists in various global clusters.
+With this in mind, the DRC Stand-by Roster’s strategic objective is to become a leading actor within human resource mobilization and capacity building that has transcended the humanitarian-development divide by offering contextually relevant, compliant and comprehensive responses in all stages of a crisis at the global, regional and local level.
+In order to move towards this goal, the DRC Stand-by Roster continues to strengthen the capacity of the UN to meet the increasing number of humanitarian emergencies around the world.
+Efforts are however also made to strengthen the strategic relationship between the DRC and UN partners through the stand-by arrangement, through DRC country operations as well as through the work of DRC specialists in various global clusters.

 The DRC Stand-by Roster operates on the basis of DRC’s protection mandate and prioritises deployments that have the largest potential for protective outcomes for people in need.
-This means that every time the DRC Stand-by Roster deploys an expert to a UN organisation to improve their response capacity, the ultimate aim is to increase the protection of people affected by conflicts and disasters.
-Profiles matching the core sectors of DRC emergency response are furthermore prioritized i.e. shelter, food distribution, camp management, and logistics.
-The DRC Stand-by Roster also supports the Transformative Agenda by deploying members to cluster coordination positions both in the field and at head quarter level, and by strengthening the members’ capacities to engage in cluster coordination.
+This means that every time the DRC Stand-by Roster deploys an expert to the UN agency to improve their response capacity, the ultimate aim is to increase the protection of people affected by conflicts and disasters.
+Profiles matching the core sectors of the DRC's own emergency response are furthermore prioritized i.e. shelter, food distribution, camp management, and logistics.
+The DRC Stand-by Roster also supports the global coordination by deploying members to cluster coordination positions both in the field and at head quarter level, and by strengthening the members’ capacities to engage in cluster coordination.

-Attracting high-quality humanitarian specialists requires good human resource management and the DRC Stand-by Roster is focussed on this.
-We aim to become more focussed in our recruitment and capacity building investments in order to better match the requests from UN partners.
-We are committed to serving the best staff care as life as a deployee is hard.
-Measures to take care of members are prioritised and staff care policies can be found here.
+Attracting high-quality humanitarian specialists requires good human resource management and the DRC Stand-by Roster is focused on this.
+Our solid recruitment and capacity building investments assure we are able to match the requests from the UN partners.
+We are committed to serving the best staff care and our policies can be found here.